-ScriptWise is very pleased to announce we are set to launch a new community education program as a part of the implementation of Victoria’s real-time prescription monitoring system, SafeScript.
+ScriptWise is very pleased to announce we are set to launch a new community education program in support of the implementation of Victoria’s real-time prescription monitoring system, SafeScript.

 SafeScript will help save lives and stop more Victorians from dying very preventable deaths.
 It will provide health professionals with access to their patient’s prescription history for certain high-risk medicines to enable safer clinical decisions on whether to prescribe or dispense a medicine.
 To find out more about SafeScript visit the Department of Health’s website here.